As a sole trader, you are your business – meaning that your business finances are an extension of sorts of your personal finances.

 A budget for yourself

-Firstly, you need to cover the basics, such as rent or mortgage, groceries, utility bills, and other everyday essentials.
+Firstly, you need to cover the basics, such as your rent or mortgage, groceries, utility bills, and other everyday essentials.

 Don’t forget the potential need-to-haves, like funds for sick leave, taking a break, or going on a holiday.
 Even sole traders need downtime!